 I always enjoy hiking and I don't mind hiking with lots of gear, I am quite used to it.
 But when you are like me and also doing videography capturing different clips and behind the scenes videos for my Youtube photography channel, it takes a little more time than just simply hiking.

 Especially when you self film everything, almost always I am chasing my video camera back and forth and repeating myself endless times when I lose thoughts of my words.

 And on top of all that, I did make an error in judgement, I was a little overdressed with thick hiking pants (better for winter) rather than shorts.
 And it was an incredibly hot day.

 My reasoning was that I am going to the mountains at higher elevation it will be cooler so better wear pants.
-To the say the least I was sweating quite heavily.
+To say the least I was sweating quite heavily.
 And that was alright too.
 All for the photography.

-Finally I am at my destination at the lookout, 5 hours later, I set my camera and chose my composition.
+Finally I am at my destination at the lookout, 5 hours later, I set up my camera and chose my composition.
 I always go to one location and I set my composition to leave with one great photograph, conditions permitting of course.

 I don't run and gun trying to capture lots of pictures, for me once I am set up, that's when the fun begins.
 It is quite a relaxing practice, simply watching and waiting for the sunset light to reach it's peak, capturing photographs as the light changes.

 On this day, the mountain peaks over the lake were just covered in cloud and fog and mist, and I wasn't sure what I would get.
 But I stuck with it and waited, eventually the fog and mist started to break up and the mountain revealed itself.